 - Wade playing ‘Cluckin’ Hen’ on the fretless banjo:

 - Online report:

 More than one writer has described what folklorist Stephen Wade does as detective work.
-In 1994, Wade was in Dallas, researching a haunting recording, “Ain’t No Grave Can Hold My Body Down” — a slow, soul-stirring, a capella foot-stomper made in 1942 by an unknown Mississippi singer, Bozie Sturdivant.
+In 1994, Wade was in Dallas, researching a haunting recording, “Ain’t No Grave Can Hold My Body Down” — a slow, soul-stirring, a capella foot-stomper made in 1942 by an unknown singer, Bozie Sturdivant, from Clarksdale, Mississippi.
 Wade had learned that, by the late ’40s, Sturdivant had moved to Texas, and a Dallas Public Librarian helped him, via the Social Security death index, to learn that Sturdivant had died in Denison.